← Integrations

 Built for Citrix NetScaler

 CertKit renews your NetScaler certificate for you.
-On every renewal it uploads the new certificate and private key over SCP, runs update ssl certkey so the pair refreshes in place, and saves the running configuration.
-Every virtual server, service, and Citrix Gateway bound to that certkey serves the new certificate immediately.
+On every renewal it uploads the new certificate, private key, and intermediate chain over SCP, runs update ssl certkey so the pair refreshes in place, wires the chain links, and saves the running configuration.
+Every SSL-offload virtual server, service, and Citrix Gateway bound to that certkey serves the new certificate immediately.
 No per-vserver rebinding, no service restart.

-The pre-built NetScaler template ships with your CertKit account.
+Three pre-built NetScaler templates ship with your CertKit account — one each for a standalone appliance, an HA pair, and a cluster.
 Point CertKit at your appliance once and it handles every renewal after that.
 If you want to see or adjust exactly what runs, the full deployment script is right there in your account.

 How to install an SSL certificate on Citrix NetScaler